YSE-Environmental-Data-Science/DataBasics/README.md

 ```
 ### save()

 Save the two files, Yale.Myers and Yale.Myers.sub, in a .RDTAT object.
-You will need this for the post workshop assessment:
+You will need this for the post-workshop assessment:
 ```{r, include=T}
 save(Yale.Myers, Yale.Myers.sub,Yale.Myers.annual.tmean, file="DataBasics.RDATA" )
 ```